github/docs/content/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners.md

 ---
 title: About code owners
 intro: You can use a CODEOWNERS file to define individuals or teams that are responsible for code in a repository.
-permissions: People with write permissions for the repository can create or edit the CODEOWNERS file and can be listed as code owners in it.
-People with admin or owner permissions can require that pull requests by approved by code owners before they can be merged.
+permissions: 'People with write permissions for the repository can create or edit the CODEOWNERS file and be listed as code owners.
+People with admin or owner permissions can require that pull requests have to be approved by code owners before they can be merged.'
 redirect_from:
   - /articles/about-codeowners
   - /articles/about-code-owners